-Once enabled, use the slider to set the amount of depth you want the title text to have in 3D.
-Dragging the slider left will make the 3D title text seem nearer to the audience (in the foreground), while dragging it right will make it appear farther away (in the background).
+Once enabled, use the slider to set the amount of depth you want the object to have in 3D.
+Dragging the slider left will make the 3D object seem nearer to the audience (in the foreground), while dragging it right will make it appear farther away (in the background).